-8.3.1 Any person working at the airport may and is encouraged to report what they see as a potential safety hazard or concern which could lead to an accident, damage, or injury.
-Examples include a driver not stopping for passengers, inadequate escorts for arriving or departing passengers, airside personnel potentially exposed to jet blast, FOD receptacles not emptied, vehicles left unattended on the apron, confusing signs, poor lighting, etc. 8.3.2 The person who wants to make a report may do so by verbally telling the Airport Safety Officer about his or her concern.
-This could take place while the Airport Safety Officer is conducting routine safety observations, or by phone to the Airport Safety Officer or by visiting the Airport Safety Officer in his office.
-The person may also decide to prepare and submit a written report to the Airport Safety Officer with a copy to the Safety Committee submit through the office of the Airport Manager.
+8.3.1 Any person working at the airport may and is encouraged to report what they see as a potential safety hazard or concern which could lead to an accident, damage or injury using the form shown in Appendix A6.
+Examples include a driver not stopping for passengers, inadequate escorts for arriving or departing passengers, airside personnel potentially exposed to jet blast, FOD receptacles not emptied, vehicles left unattended on the apron, confusing signs, poor lighting, etc.

+8.3.2 The person who wants to make a report may also do so by verbally telling the Airport Safety Management Officer about his or her concern or by calling the Airport Operations Command Centre at 345-244-5835 or 1-800-534-AOCC (5835).
+The person may also decide to prepare and submit a written report to the Safety Committee through the office of the Airport Manager.
 The person making the report can further elect whether to provide his or her name on the written report.